trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 To add a new TriBITS and/ git VC repository to a TriBITS project that already contains other extra repositories, do the following:

-1) Add a row for the new git repo to `<projectDir>/cmake/ExtraRepositoriesList.cmake`_.
+1) Add a row for the new TriBITS and/or git repo to the file `<projectDir>/cmake/ExtraRepositoriesList.cmake`_.
 Commit this file.

-2) Add an ignore for the extra repo name to the base project's git repo's ``.gitignore`` file.
+2) Add an ignore for the extra repo name to the base project's git repo's ``.gitignore`` file (see `Multi-Repository Support`_).
 Commit this file.

-3) Set up the new package dependencies in the existing packages for the new packages in the new repo.
+3) Set up the new package dependencies for the new package in the new TriBITS repo or make other adjustments.

 4) Consider the potential for missing upstream repos and packages by using `TRIBITS_ALLOW_MISSING_EXTERNAL_PACKAGES()`_.